pewleh/WDI_LDN_32_Project3/project-03.md

 This is the _most realistic_ stack that you have worked on during the course and will prepare you for working in the industry where the MEAN stack setup is still very popular.

 **This is meant to push you both technically and collaboratively.** It is a lot harder to work in a team than to work by yourself.
-However, it is very likely thank you are going to find yourself working in a teams throughout your development careers so **it's important to learn how to work together.**
+However, it is very likely that you are going to find yourself working in a teams throughout your development careers so **it's important to learn how to work together.**

 Make it work, and make it awesome.